nuejs/www/docs2/tutorials/build-a-simple-blog.md

 </footer>
 ```

 Needless to say, that hot-reloading facility is there again to speed up development.
-The dialog is not only updating live, but the also the potential form values are retained and the dialog remains open while we make changes.
+The dialog is not only updating live, but also the potential form values are retained and the dialog remains open while we make changes.

 ## Build for production